 Bosque Walk Hike

-One of Albuquerque’s most unexpected and incomparable features, is the Paseo del Bosque Trail.
+One of Albuquerque’s most unexpected and incomparable features is the Paseo del Bosque Trail.
 The multi-use trail runs the full length of the city, from the north to the south edges of the metro area through the Rio Grande’s cottonwood bosque (forest).
-With 16 miles of paved pathway uninterrupted by roadways, the Paseo del Bosque Trail is a popular with visitors and locals alike, all year round.
+With 16 miles of paved pathway uninterrupted by roadways, the Paseo del Bosque Trail is popular with visitors and locals alike, all year round.
 For information about trail access throughout the city, visit cabq.gov

 West Mesa Hiking